frommberger/mobile4D-docs/general.rst

 Some data fields are present for any disaster information type.
 Those are:

+Date/time of incident
+  Timestamp when the incident *occured*
-* Date/time of report
+Date/time of report
+  Timestamp when the report was *issued*
-* Location (point)
+Location (point)
+  A point-based geolocation
-* Location (polygons) (several, optional)
+Location (polygons) (several, optional)
-* Image Files (several, optional)
+  A set of polygons to further define the incident area Image Files (several, optional)
+  Files as JPG or PNG
-* PDF Documents (several, optional)
+PDF Documents (several, optional)
-* Additional information (free text, optional)
+  PDF documents (meant as tutorial information mainly) Additional information (free text, optional)
+  The usual *anything you would like to add*
-* Reporter information
+Reporter
-* Severity and Urgency (different concepts, but mobile4d only asks for one of them, as people usually can’t distinguish them anyway).
+  Name and contact info of the reporter
+Severity, Urgency, Certainty
+  (see below: `Severity, Urgency, Certainty`_)
-* Contact telephone number (can be different from reporter’s number)
+Contact telephone number
+  can be different from reporter’s number

 Every disaster report has an individual unique URI.